-- a) A candidate will be permitted to proceed to the next higher semester of a programme only if the candidate has satisfied the eligibility requirements for appearing in the Semester Examinations of the current semester (vide regulations M.7). - b) A candidate who is permitted to discontinue may rejoin the course at the appropriate semester only along with the regular students at the time of normal commencement of that semester. - c) A candidate who discontinues and rejoins shall be governed by the rules, regulations, courses of study and syllabus in force, at the time of his/her rejoining the course.
+- a.
+A candidate will be permitted to proceed to the next higher semester of a programme only if the candidate has satisfied the eligibility requirements for appearing in the Semester Examinations of the current semester (vide regulations M.7). - b.
+A candidate who is permitted to discontinue may rejoin the course at the appropriate semester only along with the regular students at the time of normal commencement of that semester subject to conditions stated in Table 2 of M.2. - c.
+A candidate who discontinues and rejoins shall be governed by the rules, regulations, courses of study and syllabus in force, at the time of his/her rejoining the course in addition to subject to the conditions stated in Table 2 of M.2.

-Any candidate appearing for supplementary examinations in any course, two years after the first appearance in that course, will be governed by the syllabus in force at the subsequent time.
+Any candidate appearing for reassessments in any course, two years after the first appearance in that course, will be governed by the syllabus in force at the subsequent time subject to the conditions stated in Table 2 of M.2.